fuadmoin/Leaderboard/README.md

 # 📖 Leaderboard <a name="about-project"></a>

-**Leaderboard** is a simple project that accepts a name and a score from the user and display the data.
+**Leaderboard** is a simple project that accepts a name and a score from the user, then calls a leaderboard api service to store and fetch data.

 ## 🛠 Built With <a name="built-with"></a>